-Swiss Re will further expand its R&D capabilities to efficiently allocate capital into growing risk pools
+Swiss Re will further expand its R&D capabilities

 - Swiss Re's strategic framework positions the company well to face the current difficult environment and to access risk pools with long-term growth potential

 - Differentiated R&D activities are expected to support Swiss Re's position as key knowledge partner for its clients and support its own risk selection and capital allocation process

 - Creation of the Swiss Re Institute will further strengthen and steer R&D activities across the organisation

 - Swiss Re maintains a leading capital position; reiterates commitment to Group and Business Unit financial targets

 Swiss Re's strategic framework, introduced a year ago, continues to position the company well to face the significant short- and medium-term industry challenges.
 It will also allow Swiss Re to access those risk pools which are expected to grow over the long term.
 This will be done by systematically applying Swiss Re's broad risk knowledge to identify and allocate capital to the most attractive risk pools.
 A stronger focus on and investment in research & development (R&D) and technology is expected to create a competitive advantage in this area and facilitate better client support in today's complex and fast-changing environment.
 This is consistent with Swiss Re's top priority of meeting its financial targets over the cycle and strengthening its long-term financial performance.

 The current insurance environment is challenged by pricing pressures, low interest rates, political instability and regulatory fragmentation.
 At the same time, Swiss Re is convinced that the long-term trends for the insurance industry are positive.
 For example, risk pools will continue to expand based on rising GDP in the world's economies and demographic trends.
 Insurance penetration levels are still low in many parts of the world, especially in high growth markets.
 Technology in particular will help to close protection gaps worldwide by providing better, more efficient and cheaper offerings.